jmahmood/Daemon18xx/README.md

 Token placement is now limited to one per operating round and the flag resets at the start of each round.

+* The presidency of a public company transfers only to the largest shareholder who holds at least 20% of its stock.